 The requirements for minimum wages in China for 2020 are detailed for many of the major areas below:

 Understanding Regional Variations in China’s Minimum Wage Laws

-In contrast, the Guangxi province has some of the lowest minimum wages in certain areas, including 1,000 RMB per month.
+In contrast, the Guangxi province has some of the lowest minimum wages in China, especially in certain areas, which start at 1,000 RMB per month.
 Liaoning has a minimum wage of 1,120 RMB per month, Hunan has a minimum wage of 1130 RMB per month and Anhui has a monthly minimum wage of 1,150 RMB.
 Although wage disparity is an issue in China, this gap has gotten slightly smaller during the last decade.

 It is also worth noting that the Hunan province allows each city to decide which minimum wage level to apply.

 As China’s economy grows and focuses on innovation and services, most domestic workers employed by foreign-invested enterprises earn well above the minimum wage.
 Shanghai workers earned an average of 9,723 RMB per month during the first half of 2019, a sum that is more than four times the local minimum wage.
 Employer social insurance and housing fund obligations increase employee salary an average of 37.25%.